DavidBelicza/TextRank/README.md

 ### All possible pre-defined finder queries

 After ranking, the graph contains a lot of valuable data.
-There are functions in textrank package what contains logic to retrieve those data from the graph.
+The TextRank package provides functions that retrieve this data from the graph.

 ```go
 package main